gallofeliz/net-aes-dd-benchmark/const http = require('http'); const fs = require('fs'); const port = 2000;/K2000 ???/README.md

 - rpi04
   - curl 30-34MB (240-272MB)
   - duration ~30s
+  - notes : if we remove AES pipe, we have 45-87MB for curl and 14s for duration.
+As expected, encryption has strong impact for the NAS.
 - laptop
   - curl 96-110MB (768-880MB)
   - duration 10s
   - notes: possibly limited by network

+## Conclusion

+Raspberry pi 4 : KO especialy with encryption